B2-Bayesian-for-Biology/MCMCwithODEs_primer/docs/index.md

 ---
-title: 🧬 MCMCwithODEs_primer
+title: 🧬 Baysian Inference for Biological ODEs
 ---

-# 🧬 MCMCwithODEs_primer
+# 🧬 Baysian Inference for Biological ODEs
 ### **Bayesian Learning of Microbial Traits from Population Time Series Data: A Primer**

 Mathematical models are increasingly used to infer traits, interactions, and functional dynamics of microbial systems.
 The inference process typically begins with a rate-based **Ordinary Differential Equation (ODE)** model.